 The violence was completely real but the rioters etc. were paid to make trouble by the CIA who were represented in Tehran at the time by a gentleman named Kermit Roosevelt Jr. who appears to have been rather clever, a quality operative.
-The coup had actually been in the hands of the British MI6 originally, but the CIA stepped in after the MI6 plotters were arrested attempting an earlier, failed coup.
+The coup had actually been in the hands of the British MI6 originally, but the CIA stepped in after the MI6 plotters were arrested during the planning phase.

-The CIA returned the Iranian monarch, the Shah to power in the wake of the coup and the Dictator King stayed in power with the use of brutal and inhumane persecution of his enemies, much of which was participated in and overseen by the CIA.
+The CIA returned the Iranian monarch, the Shah to power in the wake of the coup and the Dictator King stayed in power with the use of brutal and inhumane persecution of his enemies, assisted andoverseen by the CIA.

 The group who finally emerged to overthrow the Shah in 1979 were the bearers of political Islam.